 At Candlestick Park, the Giants beat the Cubs 9-8 in a game that began at Wrigley Field.
 The contest was suspended with two outs in the top of the eighth and resumed in San Francisco eight days later.

-Cubs' slugger Dave Kingman becomes the sixth player in major league history to hit three home runs in one game twice in one season.
-The Mets win the game, 6-4.
+Cubs' slugger Dave Kingman, who hit a pair of round-trippers yesterday, becomes the sixth player in major league history to hit three home runs in one game twice in a season. ''Sky King's' trio of long flies isn't enough when Chicago drops the Shea Stadium contest to the Mets, 6-4.

 American League president Lee MacPhail decides George Brett's 'Pine Tar' home run should count.
 The remainder of the game will be played on August 18 with the Royals beating the Yankees, 5-4.